MuhammadNazhimMaulana/duty-app/README.md

 # Duty App

-A Simple API for building a task management app
+An API for building a task management app

 <br>